AIRI-Institute/GOLF/README.md

    # On CPU rich machines
    git clone <repo>
    cd GOLF/scripts
-   ./setup_host.sh n_ports ports_range_begin_train ports_range_begin_eval
+   ./setup_host.sh n_ports ports_range_begin
    ```
-   Here, `n_ports` denotes number of workers on a CPU-rich machine, and `ports_range_begin_train` and `ports_range_begin_eval` denote the starting port numbers for train workers and eval workers respectively.
-Train workers process conformations during the training phase and eval workers procces conformations during the evaluation phase.
-For example, `./setup_host.sh 24 20000 30000` will launch a total of 48 workers listening to ports `20000, ... , 20023, 30000, ... , 30023`.
-Note that train workers and eval workers do not operate at the same time.
+   Here, `n_ports` denotes number of workers on a CPU-rich machine, and `ports_range_begin` denotes the starting port numbers for workers and.
+Workers calculate energies and forces using `psi4` for newly generated conformations.
+For example, `./setup_host.sh 24 20000` will launch a total of 48 workers listening to ports `20000, ... , 20023`.
+You can change the `ports_range_begin` in `env/dft.py`.

    By default we assume that each worker uses 4 CPU-cores (can be changed in `env/dft_worker.py`, line 22) which means that `n_ports` must be less or equal to `total_cpu_number / 4`.
 4. Add ip addresses of CPU rich machines to a text file.
 We use `env/host_names.txt`.